Home / DOT Inspections: What You Need to Know

 There are three possible outcomes of truck inspections:

-3. Vehicle or driver is placed OOS.
-This indicates a serious violation that poses a danger to other motorists.
+1. Indicates a serious violation that poses a danger to other motorists.
 An OOS vehicle or driver can’t operate again until all violations have been corrected and documented.

-For drivers.
+For Drivers:

 • Logging violations